-We have expanded the healthy product line of GEFRO with ten beneficial ORGANIC products.
+We have expanded the healthy GEFRO product range with ten beneficial ORGANIC products.
 Discover the flavourful world of GEFRO featuring organically grown ingredients and no flavour-enhancing additives, as in accordance with the law, but in the same trusted high quality and without the use of any conventional aids.
 Since the ingredients of all GEFRO ORGANIC products are in accordance with the strict European guidelines governing organic quality, they naturally bear the European ORGANIC seal.

 What’s the difference between organic and conventional products?